 This vegan Alfredo sauce is super easy to make!
 You only need a high-powdered blender to be able to blend the ingredients into a creamy and smooth sauce.
 Here are the steps for preparing the vegan cashew Alfredo sauce:

 - Soak.
 Soak the cashews in water overnight.
 Then drain and rinse them.
-An alternative is soaking them for 30 minutes in hot water.
+An alternative is boiling the cashews for 5 minutes.
 If you have the time for it, I recommend soaking the cashews overnight as you don’t run the risk of having fine chunks in your sauce due to the cashews not being soft enough for your blender.

 - Blend.
 Add all ingredients to your blender.
 Blend until the sauce is completely creamy and smooth.